podoc/podoc/README.md

 podoc myfile.xxx -o myfile.yyy --plugins=MyPlugin
 ```

-You can also use the `--from` and `--to` parameters to specify the plugins to use for the input and output.
+You can also use the `--from` and `--to` parameters to specify the plugins to use for the input and output documents.

 If no input/output plugins are specified, podoc will look at the file extensions and activate the plugins that have registered themselves with these extensions.
-If 0 or 2 or more plugins are found for the input or the output, an error is raised.
+If several plugins try to register themselves for the reader or writer, an exception is raised (only one reader/writer is allowed).

 There is a `podoc-contrib` repository with common user-contributed plugins.